webDva/jekyll-now/about.md

 permalink: /about/
 ---

 My name's Jermaine Easterling.
-I also use the psuedonym Web D.va, inspired by one of the waifus from my harem.
+I also use the psuedonym Web D.va, inspired by one of the waifus in my harem.

-I write code and I also make video games.
+I write code and make video games.

-### My games

-You can play some of my games here at [https://webDva.github.io/games](https://webDva.github.io/games).

 ### Contact me